Girls for Gender Equity: Urban Leaders Academy

-Urban Leaders Academy (ULA) is a holistic after-school program that is dedicated to advancing the values, ethics, determination, and leadership skills of junior-high-school students.
-There are currently two schools in Brooklyn that participate in GGE’s Urban Leaders Academy, J.H.S.
-78 – Roy H. Mann Middle School and I.S.
-14 – Shell Bank Middle School.
-At each location, ULA mentors and staff serve as many as 90 students per day to cater to students’ unique needs and provide enrichment programs their schools are not able to offer.
-GGE'S youth development model consists of leadership programs, raising consciousness by encouraging youth to think critically about their place in society, exploring the concept of identity, setting career goals, community organizing for social justice, building awareness about the importance of nutrition, and practicing physical fitness.

-Initiatives
+Urban Leaders Academy (ULA) is an after-school program which aims to advance the values, ethics, determination, and leadership skills of junior high school students.

-Young Women’s Initiative
+Young Women's Initiative (YWI)

-In 2015, Girls for Gender Equity played a role in helping the City Council of New York create the Young Women's Initiative as a counterpart to Young Men’s Initiative.
-Mayor Michael Bloomberg started this initiative in 2011, with the intention to offer equal opportunities to Black and Latino men and boys in southeast Queens, northern Manhattan, the South Bronx, and Staten Island’s North Shore.
-In a press release, New York City Council Speaker Melissa Mark-Viverito called YWI "the first coalition in the United States to tackle the systemic gender-based inequality."
+In 2015, GGE played a role in helping the New York City Council create the Young Women's Initiative (YWI) as a counterpart to the Young Men's Initiative.
+This latter was started in 2011 by Mayor Michael Bloomberg to offer equal opportunities to Black and Latino men and boys in southeast Queens, northern Manhattan, the South Bronx, and Staten Island's North Shore.
+In a press release, City Council Speaker Melissa Mark-Viverito called YWI "the first coalition in the United States to tackle the systemic gender-based inequality."

-In May 2016, the Young Women's Initiative released a comprehensive report consisting of a detailed agenda of over one hundred recommendations to improve the lives of young women and girls in New York City.
-These recommendations cover five key areas that have the greatest impact on an individual's quality of life; health, economic and workforce development, community support and opportunity, education, and anti-violence and criminal justice.

-GGE in the media
+Media coverage

 Anita documentary

-GGE's Sisters in Strength were featured in a segment of Oscar-winning director Freida Mock’s documentary Anita to feature their efforts on gender issues..
-The film tells the story of Anita Hill’s fight against sexual harassment in the workplace and her heroic testimony against U.S. Supreme Court Nominee Clarence Thomas.
+GGE's Sisters in Strength appeared in Freida Mock's 2013 documentary Anita in a segment that featured their efforts on gender issues.
+The film tells the story of Anita Hill's fight against sexual harassment in the workplace and her testimony against U.S. Supreme Court Nominee Clarence Thomas.

 NY1

-On October 22, 2015, Joanne Smith of Girls for Gender Equity discussed a new City Council initiative to help young women with a special panel, including Errol Louis, City Council Speaker Melissa Mark-Viverito, Ana Oliveira from the New York Women’s Foundation, and Danielle Moss Lee from the YWCA of New York City.
+On October 22 2015, Joanne N. Smith discussed a new City Council initiative to help young women with a special panel, including Errol Louis, City Council Speaker Melissa Mark-Viverito, Ana Oliveira from the New York Women's Foundation, and Danielle Moss Lee from the YWCA of New York City.